Owntrack

 How might we help the volunteers to facilitate

-during their food distribution time?
+the entry of information during their food distribution time?

 How might we keep the user information secret?